 Again, if you have any questions at all, please contact an employment discrimination attorney.
 Our experienced attorneys can help you decide the best course of action.

 If you are searching “I need a lawyer because I was wrongfully fired or terminated;” or “I have been discriminated against or harassed based on my” race, national origin, gender, age, religion or disability; or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation.
-Call our Cleveland attorneys at (216) 291-4744.
-Call our Cincinnati attorneys at (513) 818-3688.
-Call our Columbus attorneys at (614) 335-4685.
-Call our Toledo attorneys at (419) 960-5926.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Call our office at 866-797-6040.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.